julsraemy/phd/src/research.md

 ### Cultural Anthropology Switzerland (CAS) Data Model

-CAS Data Model was redesigned for the database migration to the DaSCH Service Platform (DSP)
+CAS Data Model was redesigned for the database migration to the DaSCH Service Platform (DSP).
+Its JSON-LD representation is available at https://api.dasch.swiss/ontology/0812/ekws/v2.

 ### IIIF Manifests Generation